Fearless Love

-Fearless Love is the 11th studio album by American singer-songwriter Melissa Etheridge, released by Island Records and Def Jam Music Group on April 27, 2010.
+Fearless Love is the eleventh studio album by American singer-songwriter Melissa Etheridge, released by Island Records and Def Jam Music Group on April 27, 2010.
 Etheridge stated in an interview the album is "about being fearless.
 It's about choosing love over fear.
 It's a way, a philosophy of living life that suits me well."
 The album was recorded at the Document Room in Malibu, and Hensons Studios in Hollywood, CA. It features twelve tracks on the standard release and two bonus tracks on the deluxe edition.

 Production

 The album was produced by John Shanks, and co-produced by Etheridge.
 In an interview Etheridge stated about Shanks, she said: "He and I have a great relationship and I knew he could understand my desire to really get back to the rock and roll roots of myself and my music.
 He certainly did all that and more."